Thanksgiving Table Decor: DIY Ideas & Budget Tips

-One of the best ways to save money and create inexpensive Thanksgiving table decor is to plan ahead.
+Thanksgiving table decor doesn’t need to be difficult or expensive.
+One of the best ways to create a beautiful table is to plan ahead.
 Whenever I have a holiday or project I would like to work on, I start to gather ideas ahead of time.
 Then I can plan a color scheme that works with what I already have or pick up inexpensive decor, before it sells out in the bargain stores.

 No worries, though, I have some DIY tips to help you customize what you have and coordinate it, to get that designer look on a dime.